 Today I’m going to explain to you what an anterior pelvic tilt is, its causes and what you could you to help it.

-I’ll start off with demonstrating the different pelvic positions:
+I’ll start off by demonstrating the different pelvic positions:

-Posterior pelvic tilt – where the tailbone is tucked under and the spine flattens
+Where the tailbone is tucked under and the spine flattens.

-Anterior pelvic tilt – where the bottom sticks back and the lower back over-arches
+Were the bottom sticks back and the lower back over-arches.

-It can be helped by a combination of stretches and strengthening exercises to correct any muscle imbalances which can decrease the amount of stress into the low back.
+It can be helped by a combination of stretches and strengthening exercises to correct any muscle imbalances which can decrease the amount of stress in the low back.

 So if this sounds like you, come down and see at Miami Physiotherapy or Lakelands Physiotherapy and we can set you up with a program to help get on top of it.